Tragic Magic (Matt Corby album)

-Tragic Magic is the fourth studio album by Australian singer Matt Corby.
-The album was announced in October 2025 and is scheduled for release on 6 March 2026 through Island Records Australia.
+Tragic Magic is the fourth studio album by Australian singer Matt Corby, released on 17 April 2026 through Island Records Australia.
+The album was announced in October 2025 and was initially scheduled for release on 6 March 2026 before being delayed.

 Upon announcement, Corby said "We've been working on it for about 18 months and I'm really proud of it.
 It feels very reflective of where my life is at right now; how my family, my kids are the most important thing and watching them grow up has completely rewired my brain and outlook on life."

+The album was supported by an Australian tour in June 2026.

+Reception

+John Zebra from AAA Backstage called the album "a deeply introspective and sonically rich project" saying, "Tragic Magic explores the emotional spectrum between grief and joy, weaving together themes of fatherhood, friendship, loss and isolation.
+The album arrives as a timely and timeless body of work, reflecting Corby's evolving artistry while maintaining the soulful authenticity that has defined his career."